myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-24T00:08:40.857Z
+>
+> You’re welcome:)

+Except for Firehose, the current spec allows you to get the block list of authenticated users.
+But, this is only a list of users you have blocked, so it’s not effective for creating an extensive graph

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-23T23:30:20.468Z
 >
 > The Firehose API is a long-lived Stream API for WebSocket communication and the Lexicon ID is “com.atproto.sync.subscribeRepos”.
 The response is encoded in CBOR format, so it’s recommended to be used from the library :)